flutter/cocoon/app_dart/README.md

 and click run in the push-master trigger ([example](https://screenshot.googleplex.com/4DDy4XdVQxMKqCd))

 * Using a cocoon checkout
-Let `PROJECT_ID` be the Google Cloud Proejct Id and `VERSION` be the version you're deploying to App Engine.
+Let `PROJECT_ID` be the Google Cloud Project ID and `VERSION` be the version you're deploying to App Engine.
 Visit https://console.cloud.google.com/appengine/versions?project=flutter-dashboard for the list of current versions.